 Mr Justice Hedigan considered a number of points in dismissing the challenge brought by Mr Purcell.
 While a number of years had passed between the decision to hold an Inquiry and the relevant events, Mr Justice Hedigan did not accept that there had been any resulting prejudice caused to Mr Purcell by the delay.
 He also reiterated that Mr Purcell could not be absolved of responsibility merely by virtue of the fact that he was no longer involved in the management of INBS or by the fact that he was a party to a settlement with the State in civil proceedings against former INBS directors.
 Finally, Mr Justice Hedigan did not consider there to be any basis to suggest that the publicity concerning Mr Purcell could affect the Inquiry members.

 Status of the Inquiry

 The Inquiry is, and has at all stages of proceedings always been, free to continue with its investigation.
 The CBI conducts its inquiries with strict confidentiality, so the current status of the Inquiry is effectively unknown.
-An Inquiry Management Meeting was announced for 29 July 2016, the same day as Mr Purcell’s High Court action was dismissed, being the third management hearing in private in relation to the Inquiry.
+An Inquiry management meeting was announced for 29 July 2016, the same day as Mr Purcell’s High Court action was dismissed, being the third management hearing in private in relation to the Inquiry.

-The judgments are indicative of the court’s recognition of the vital role of the financial regulator in regulating and enforcing the financial sector.
+The judgements are indicative of the court’s recognition of the vital role of the financial regulator in regulating and enforcing the financial sector.
 Indeed, as Mr Justice Hedigan commented in his judgment in the Purcell case, “it is to be hoped that a thorough inquiry of the kind proposed in this case will illuminate the mistakes both corporate and personal that brought about [the collapse of INBS] which was a national financial disaster.
 The public interest in knowing what happened is overwhelming.”